dotkernel/development/wsl/os/almalinux9/README.md

 The virtualhost's document root is set to the `public` directory of the above location, for example `/var/www/example.local/html/public`.

 **Note**:
-* In order to run your installed projects, you need to start AlmaLinux 9 first
+* In order to run your installed projects, you need to start AlmaLinux 9 first.
-* If you work with virtualhosts, your projects are created under `/var/www/`
+* If you work with virtualhosts, your projects are created under `/var/www/`.
-* You can still run PHP scripts under the default Apache project directory, located at `/var/www/html/`
+* You can still run PHP scripts under the default Apache project directory, located at `/var/www/html/`.
-* If you encounter write permission issues, see [this guide](FAQ.md#how-do-i-fix-common-permission-issues)
+* If you encounter write permission issues, see [this guide](FAQ.md#how-do-i-fix-common-permission-issues).
+* We install PHP 8.1 by default.
+If you need a different version, see [this guide](FAQ.md#how-do-i-switch-to-a-different-version-of-php).
+* We install NodeJS 18 by default.
+If you need a different version, see [this guide](FAQ.md#how-do-i-switch-to-a-different-version-of-nodejs).